 EPA has exempted rec boats from 'clean water' laws applied to commercial shipping.
 The new permit, slated to have gone into effect on September 30, would have set ridiculous limits on every drop of liquid 'discharged' from a boat, including rainwater!
 It would also have subjected boat owners to onerous maintenance rules and potential lawsuits from citizens who didn't like how you kept your boat clean.
+It was continued in middle column of next sightings page

-It was speed - cont'd long been known for, selling sails for boats of this size is not something that Doyle Sails San Francisco is known for - but that's exactly what they've done.
+'Speedboat', seen here on her way to taking line honors in the 2008 Newport-Bermuda Race with 27 crew on deck, boasts more crew than the total number of entries in the Singlehanded TransPac.
+One of those crew just happens to be Bay Area navigator-to-the-stars Stan Honey. speed - cont'd Quite a bit, actually.
+Principally in that the Bay Area's Bill Erkelens, who needs no introduction to the readers of these pages, is the project manager - essentially the CEO of the entire multimillion-dollar operation needed to run a boat of this size.
+Now while this type of thing is Erkelens' forté and something he's long been known for, selling sails for boats of this size is not something that Doyle Sails San Francisco is known for - but that's exactly what they've done.
 Rusty Canada, a rep at the loft, has sailed with Erkelens on the Bay for a long time, and during a regatta last year, the latter said he'd be managing a new build at Cookson Boats with a rig provided by Southern Spars and sails by North Sails New Zealand.
 Canada thought it sounded cool but didn't think much else of it until he later mentioned it to Dovle San Francisco loft owner Bill Colombo.
+"Bill said, 'Why don't you ask them if you can bid on the delivery sails," Canada recalls.
+So he did, and the Speedboat camp accepted.
+Canada, in conjunction with Doyle Sails and Team New Zealand head designer Richard Bouzaid - as well as the Doyle New Zealand loft, which does the bulk of Doyle's business in the megayacht market - started working